Tompi-dev/dart-3/README.md

 - Group creation and student enrollment (normal and trial)
 - Time conflict validation and data logging

+BTW drugoi.dart - is middleware for jwt tokenization
 ---

 ## 🧩 Tech Stack